caillef/time-tracking-tool/README.md

 ![Updated list](images/task3.png)

 Whenever you are ending an activity, remember to add your entry so that you can analyze how you spend your time.

+Each activity got a specific color so that the user can easily distinguished the same activity in the list.